carlymichele/100DaysOfML/log3-december.md

 **Time**: 2 hours

 **Thoughts:** I feel so happy to finally be done with this class.
 I learned so much that will help me in my ML career.
 I also found new love for creativity in math.

+### Day 47 : December 18, 2018

+**Today's Progress**: School of AI Winterfest 2018

+**Time**: 3 hours

+**Thoughts:** I finally met with the Deans of San Francisco's [School of AI](https://www.theschool.ai/).
+Unfortunately, I was the only person that showed up (along with my sister Jaeda) but this gave me an advantage as I was able to discuss the future of the chapter.
+I mentioned that I wanted to start working on community service learning projects and everyone seemed very happy about that idea.
+I am working on creating a list of non-profits to reach out to as well as come up with possible uses for machine learning in the community.